magynhard/rvm-windows/README.md

 > Unofficial reimplementation of RVM.io (RVM) for MS Windows

-As there is no RVM.io available for native windows, but only for POSIX by Cygwin, this is a reimplementation of basic [rvm.io](https://rvm.io/) features for native MS Windows.
+As there is no RVM.io available for native windows, but only for POSIX by Cygwin, this is a reimplementation of basic [rvm.io](https://rvm.io/) features for native MS Windows on the classic command line.
 It is based on the packages shipped by [rubyinstaller.org](https://rubyinstaller.org/).

 Ruby environments are managed by RVM per user, but if you install your Rubies globally and just add their paths, you can manage them globally as well.